24/01/13 08:47 Filed in:

 Light painting has become a very popular kind of photography nowadays and there might be even photography courses in light painting to learn the technique.
 Only as a side note, photography itself is painting with light, but we understand as light painting now, that somebody holds a light source and paints with it while a camera captures the process.

+It turns out that light painting is not new.
 Picasso did it already in 1949.
 The Albanian photographer Gjon Mili introduced him to it and Picasso was thrilled.
 Read here what Mili and Picasse created for Life magazine:

-.
+“So Picasso did his thing, in various darkened rooms of his studio.
 He drew a centaur, the figure of a woman, an elephant, and various faces using a small pen light.
 “He was so fascinated by the result that he posed for five sessions,” wrote Life magazine, for whom Mili was freelancing at the time.
 “Mili took his photographs in a darkened room, using two cameras, one for side view, another for front view.
 By leaving the shutters open, he caught the light streaks swirling through space.”
 The resulting images were published in a 1949 issue of Life, recently resurfacing after the magazine published about the archived images.”

 (read the complete article from Co.Design here)